Morphl-AI/MorphL-Orchestrator/README.md

 [...] {cli.py:203} INFO - Created <DagRun ga_chu_training_pipeline, externally triggered: True>
 ```

 Since we have already loaded historical data (step 3), we can start running the pre-processors and train the models.
-If the training pipeline is not triggered, it will automatically start at its scheduled date (it runs on a weekly basis).
+If you do not manually trigger the training pipeline as described above, it will automatically start at its scheduled date (it runs on a weekly basis).

 The step above only needs to be performed once, immediately following the installation.